AmberELEC/website/docs/System-Laserdisc.md

 The Hypseus Singe format is more self-contained, and requires a `.ld` folder that contains all the resources that the game requires to run.

-Note: The `.daphne` and `.ld` folder extensions are currently interchangeable.

 ### Daphne Games

 - Video Tutorial: [https://youtu.be/ch3NP0tvZdA](https://youtu.be/ch3NP0tvZdA)